bacalhau-project/examples/README.md

 #### Manually Testing

-You can run the test manually by running `make test`.
-Also take a look at the [CI script](.github/workflows/test.yaml) to see the setup.
+You can run test all notebooks with `make test`.
+If you want to test an individual notebook, you can run something like `make test miscellaneous/Gromacs/index.ipynb`.

 ### Developer Help